-Welcome Into The Future with Edwin H Rydberg, a place for people who love the amazing developments of the modern world and who want to explore paths and pitfalls those developments sometimes bring.
+Welcome to Alternate Futures, a place for people who love the amazing developments of the modern world and who want to explore paths and pitfalls those developments sometimes bring… especially in story form.

 I’m Edwin H Rydberg.
 I write short stories and novels where I explore the changing landscape of humanity as influenced by technology.
 I’m fascinated by the amazing and unexpected ways in which technology and society interact.